Braggedtooth/nextjs-starter/README.md

-NO further development on this template - Use (create t3 app)[https://create.t3.gg/] instead
+No further development on this template - Use [create t3 app](https://github.com/t3-oss/create-t3-app) instead